imagej/imagej.github.io/_pages/develop/uploading-plugins.md

 {% include warning/outdated %}

-**Note**: Please make sure that you have a clean build of the plugin you try to upload.
-You can ensure a clean build by calling the [Fiji Build System](/develop) with the *-clean* suffix before building the actual target.
+{% include notice icon="note" content="Please make sure that you have a clean build of the plugin you try to upload.
+You can ensure a clean build by calling the [Fiji Build System](/develop) with the `-clean` suffix before building the actual target.
 Example:

 ```
 ./Build.sh plugins/Fiji_Plugins.jar-clean
 ./Build.sh plugins/Fiji_Plugins.jar
 ```
+" %}

 ## The graphical way (recommended)